yoga-au/basiclist/NOTES.md

 To make a component that is not pages component, you can define it outside `pages` folder.
 You can make component as usual like in CRA

+## Internal link

+Use `Link` component provided by Next.js to make a link that goes inside the website domain. import the `Link` component from `next/link`.